Danni Wyatt-Hodge and the Viral “Marry Me” Tweet to Virat Kohli: A Cricketing Tale That Broke the Internet

 The bat Kohli gifted to Danielle wasn’t just a souvenir—it became a symbol of their friendly exchange.
 Danielle even posted a photo of it on social media, calling it a “beast” and expressing excitement to use it in upcoming matches.

-She later used the bat in the T20I tri-series in Mumbai, adding another layer of connection between the two cricketers and their shared love for the game.
+She later used the bat in the T20I tri- in Mumbai, adding another layer of connection between the two cricketers and their shared love for the game.

 Fans React: Memes, Banter, and “Bhabhi” Jokes

 Indian fans, known for their passionate and playful nature, didn’t hold back.
 Danielle was affectionately dubbed “Bhabhi” (sister-in-law) by many on social media.
-When Kohli married Bollywood actress Anushka Sharma in 2017, fans jokingly consoled Danielle with tweets like “Stay strong, Dani!” and “You’ll always be our bhabhi!”
+When Kohli married actress in 2017, fans jokingly consoled Danielle with tweets like “Stay strong, Dani!” and “You’ll always be our bhabhi!”

 Danielle, ever the good sport, joined in on the fun.
 She congratulated the couple and responded to fans with laughing emojis and witty comebacks, proving once again why she’s one of the most beloved personalities in women’s cricket.